 Source, from bitbucket

-When launching the notmuch-web binary, it expects several files to be located in two subdirectories of the current directory.
-No other configuration or install is needed, so you can copy the notmuch-web binary and these two folders anywhere, even deploy on computers with no Haskell installed.
+When launching the notmuch-web binary, it expects several files to be located in one subdirectory of the current directory.
+No other configuration or install is needed, so you can copy the notmuch-web binary and this folders anywhere, even deploy on computers with no Haskell installed.
 Note: in versions of notmuch-web before 0.2.0 there was a second folder which can be deleted when you upgrade; see the Changelog.

 - robots.txt - this file is served as robots.txt as the root and by default denies all search engines.
 You can edit to your taste.

 - favicon.ico - this is served as the favicon and defaults to the notmuch favicon.
 You can replace with your own icon if you like.

 - client_session_key.aes - notmuch-web uses AES encrypted cookies to store session information and the AES key is stored in this file.
 If the file does not exist a new key is randomly generated and placed in this file.
 Make sure you keep this file private.